It Happened at the World's Fair: Cast

+Kurt Russell, Sandra Giles, Diane O'Donnell, and Memphis Mafia members Red West and Joe Esposito, had uncredited cameo appearances.

 Production

 The Seattle Center, including the Seattle Center Monorail and the Space Needle, serve as backdrops for several scenes.
 Security officers pursue Presley and the girl through the fountains at what is now the Pacific Science Center.
 The hitchhiking scene with Elvis and Gary Lockwood was filmed near Camarillo, California, as were some of the flying scenes.
 The entire hitchhiking scene, up to the point when Mike and Danny are picked up, was filmed on 5th Street near Pleasant Valley Road on the south side of Camarillo.

 While The Elvis Encyclopedia believes that the Wilburton Trestle was shown in the film, further evidence points to a different location.
 It is actually a trestle over the White River between Enumclaw and Buckley, now demolished.
 The view in the film was taken at the intersection of Mud Mountain Road and Highway 410, looking southeast.
 Mount Rainier is visible in the background, but it cannot be seen at that angle from the Wilburton Trestle, which is larger than the White River Trestle, at six sections high.
 The trestle pictured in the film is only four sections high at the road crossing.